Members Area

 • Continuous membership of the AASP for at least three years

-• If students cannot meet this requirement, they may act as joint principal investigator on the proposal with an AASP member who does meet this requirement.
+• If students cannot meet this requirement, they may act as joint principal investigators on the proposal with an AASP member who does meet this requirement.

 • Proposals may include multiple principal and or co-investigators but each individual’s contribution to the proposed research must be clearly articulated and justified.